What’s your go-to birthday cake? I’m taking a wild guess and crossing my fingers that it’s the best chocolate birthday cake with chocolate frosting.

 • granulated sugar

-• coffee to add a depth of flavor to the chocolate and balance the sweetness.
+• coffee (or espresso powder in warm water) to add a depth of flavor to the chocolate and balance the sweetness.

-• all-purpose flour (though a gluten-free flour blend also works well), baking soda, baking powder, and salt.
+• all-purpose flour (though you could make this a gluten-free chocolate cake with a gluten-free flour blend also works well), baking soda, baking powder, and salt.

 No need for a mixer with this recipe (another bonus!), just a few bowls and a whisk.